pagkly/Zed/Investopedia3/Net Operating Profit After Tax (NOPAT).md

 ## Special Considerations

 In addition to providing analysts with a measure of core operating efficiency without the influence of debt, mergers, and acquisitions analysts use net operating profit after tax.
-They use this to [calculate free cash flow to firm (FCFF)](https://www.investopedia.com/terms/f/freecashflowfirm.asp), which equals net operating profit after tax, minus changes in working capital.
+They use this to [[calculate free cash flow to firm (FCFF)]](https://www.investopedia.com/terms/f/freecashflowfirm.asp), which equals net operating profit after tax, minus changes in working capital.
 They also use it in the calculation of economic free cash flow to firm (FCFF), which equals net operating profit after tax minus capital.
 Both are primarily used by analysts looking for acquisition targets since the acquirer's financing will replace the current financing arrangement.
 Another way to calculate net operating profit after tax is net income plus net after-tax interest expense (or net income plus net interest expense) multiplied by 1, minus the tax rate.